Overwhelmed? Eliminate Work by Reorganizing It.

-It’s difficult to do, but when you force yourself to prioritize your big picture right work, it can actually reduce the amount of wrong work you need to do forever.
+It’s difficult to do, but when you force yourself to prioritize your right work, it can actually reduce the amount of wrong work you need to do forever.

 Examples in Real Life

 - Paying bills.
-If you find yourself constantly juggling funds between accounts and forgetting and remembering and forgetting again to pay recurring and one-off bills, this is an area of your life ripe with opportunity for improvement.
-Sit down on a weekend and pick one account that you’ll spend money from.
-Set up every bill you can on auto pay and transfer enough cash into one place so there’s enough cushion that you don’t have to worry about checking and juggling every other day.
+If you find yourself constantly juggling funds between accounts while forgetting to pay bills, this is an area ripe with opportunity for improvement.
+Sit down on a weekend and pick one account you’ll spend money from.
+Set up every bill you can on auto pay and transfer enough cash to remove worry about checking and juggling funds every other day.

 - Grocery shopping.
 Always struggle to find time to go grocery shopping?
 Don’t know what to buy when you do?
-Take a 24-hour fast and spend the time you would normally spend eating building a meal plan.
-Find recipes that are easy and build a system so you always know what you’re eating—for important meals—for the next seven days.
+Take a 24-hour fast and spend the time you’d normally spend eating building a meal plan.
+Find easy recipes and build a system so you always know what you’re eating for the next seven days.
 Grocery shopping will become easy and you’ll never waste time wondering what to eat.